BEING CHOSEN FRAGMENTS FROM THE "BOOK OF THE GOLDEN PRECEPTS."

 A verbatim reproduction of the original edition of 1889; Theosophical University Press electronic version ISBN 1-55700-033-6 (print version also available).
-Diacritical marks have been omitted from this electronic edition due to current limitations of ASCII format and for ease of searching.
+Diacritical marks have been omitted from this electronic edition for ease of searching.

 FRAGMENT I. THE VOICE OF THE SILENCE (33K)

 FRAGMENT II.
 THE TWO PATHS (29K)

 Click on numbers in parentheses to hyperlink to appropriate Glossary entry — click on Glossary entry number to return to previous text location.

 Theosophical University Press, publishing and distributing theosophical literature since 1886: PO Box C, Pasadena, CA 91109-7107 USA; e-mail: email@example.com; voice: (626) 798-3378.
 Free printed catalog available on request.
 Visit the on-line TUP Catalog.

 THE following pages are derived from "The Book of the Golden Precepts," one of the works put into the hands of mystic students in the East.
 The knowledge of them is obligatory in that school, the teachings of which are accepted by many Theosophists.
 Therefore, as I know many of these Precepts by heart, the work of translating has been relatively an easy task for me.

 It is well known that, in India, the methods of psychic development differ with the Gurus (teachers or masters), not only because of their belonging to different schools of philosophy, of which there are six, but because every Guru has his own system, which he generally keeps very secret.
 But beyond the Himalayas the method in the Esoteric Schools does not differ, unless the Guru is simply a Lama, but little more learned than those he teaches.